| (Narrator is always a

 person if I had won the gold.
 It doesn't make me any different,

 it's just--medal.
+N: Ironically,

 finishing second at Nagano seemed to make Michelle Kwan even more